Insurance for Construction Companies and Contractors

 How much does tools and equipment insurance for construction businesses cost?

-Construction and contracting professionals pay a median of $15 per month for contractor’s tools and equipment insurance.
+Construction and contracting professionals pay an average of $14 per month for insurance for work tools.

-Insurance costs for construction and contracting professionals are based on a few factors, including:
+Insurance costs for construction professionals are based on a few factors, including:

 • Business equipment and property